-Project Design Features, Mitigation Level of Significance Potential Environmental Impact Measures, Standard Conditions After Mitigation Threshold 4.12.2: Conflict with an applicable congestion management program, including, but not limited to level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways.
+Potential Environmental Impact Project Design Features, Mitigation Measures, Standard Conditions Level of Significance After Mitigation Threshold 4.12.2: Conflict with an applicable congestion management program, including, but not limited to level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways.
 No mitigation is required.
 Less than Significant.
 Less than Significant Impact.
 Crown Valley Parkway and PCH are both designated as part of the Congestion Management Plan (CMP) Highway System.
 Because the proposed project does not directly access a CMP facility, does not generate 2,400 or more daily trips, and would not result in, or contribute to, a significant impact on Crown Valley Parkway or PCH, the proposed project would not conflict with the Orange County CMP and impacts would less than significant.
 No mitigation measures are required.
 Cumulative Transportation/Traffic Impacts No mitigation is required.
 Less than Significant.
 Less than Significant Impact.
 Cumulative Plus Project.
 A future long-range analysis was prepared for the year 2025, which coincides with the year the Master Plan is anticipated to be completed.
-All study area intersections are anticipated to operate at satisfactory LOS (defined as LOS C or better for signalized intersections and LOS D or better for unsignalized and Sunday peak hours in the year 2025.
+All study area intersections are anticipated to operate at satisfactory LOS (defined as LOS C or better for signalized intersections and LOS D or better for unsignalized intersections) with the addition of project traffic during the weekday and Sunday peak hours in the year 2025.
 Therefore, the proposed project would not result in, or contribute to, a cumulatively significant impact at any study area intersection.